-To address challenges and opportunities in managing projects with or without face to face meetings/conversations: 1) Make Work Visible and 2) Identify Communication Channels and 3) Hold Project Team Meetings.
+To address challenges and opportunities in managing projects: 1) Make Work Visible and 2) Identify Communication Channels and 3) Hold Project Team Meetings.

 1) Make Work Visible

 Identify a common location or tool where the entire team can view the work needed to complete the project.

 A Kanban board is one way to make work visible by using cards to represent work items and columns to represent work status (e.g., To Do).
 As work is completed, the work card is moved across statuses so the entire team can see the status of the project work

 2) Identify Communication Channels

 - Google Group. for a single email that goes to the project team which can be used to share Drive folders, Calendar invites, and set up a Google Chat room

 - Google Chat for individual chats and establishing a room for project chats